xiix0/scam/README.md

-You will be a winner today.
-Pick a fight with a four-year-old.
+You have the capacity to learn from mistakes.
+You'll learn a lot today.